BridgePhase/ctf/README.md

 For other deployment options visit our [Getting Started document](documentation/GettingStarted.md)

-## Category Level II Requirements
+## Pool Two Requirements
-* BridgePhase LLC assembled a team which included a product owner, a devops engineer, developers, and functional testers.
+* BridgePhase, LLC assembled a team which included a product owner, a devops engineer, developers, and functional testers.
 The names and roles of the team members are presented in the [About Us](http://considerbridgephase.com/ctf/#/aboutus) page of our application

 * This prototype is powered by Spring Boot, Hibernate, AngularJS, PureCSS, Gradle and others.
 For a full listing view our [Technologies document](documentation/Technologies.md)